iceKos/twitter-account-manager/README.md

 # propmt OpenAI
-1. can you create short positive sentence for Nakamoto.games platform play to earn and add #NAKA , emoji
+1. can you create short positive good sentence for Nakamoto.games platform play to earn and add #NAKA , emoji
-2. can you make shot positive word
+2. can you make shot positive good word say to some platform and add emoji